WithHolm/polyenv/README.md

-# dotenv-keyvault
+# dotenv-myvault

-dotenv-keyvault is a CLI tool that allows you to sync your .env files with Azure Key Vault.
-It provides an alternative to the standard dotenv-vault, using Azure Key Vault as the backend.
+dotenv-myvault is a CLI tool that allows you to sync your .env files with alternatives to dotenv vault. for now only Azure Keyvault is supported, but more will be available in the future.

 ## Features